-- 6.8.1 Braille test materials can be provided for students who use Braille to access the curriculum.
-All test materials are produced in contracted single-line spaced Braille.
-However for students who lack proficiency or who are new Braille users, the test materials can be provided in uncontracted or double-line spaced formats, on request. - 6.8.2 Each set of Braille test materials will include: - Braille format of all test books and stimulus - a print transcript of the Braille format of each Braille test book and stimulus - models for items in the Numeracy test, where required. - 6.8.3 The logistics of using Braille format warrant the provision of some extra time for all students accessing the test in this manner, regardless of their proficiency in this medium.
-For Braille users, guidelines regarding the provision of extra time are as follows:
+- 6.8.1 Braille test materials can be provided for students who use braille to access the curriculum.
+All test materials are produced in contracted single-line spaced braille.
+However, for students who lack proficiency or who are new braille users, the test materials can be provided in uncontracted or double-line spaced formats, on request. - 6.8.2 Each set of braille test materials will include: - braille format of all test books and stimulus - a print transcript of the braille format of each braille test book and stimulus - models for items in the numeracy test, where required. - 6.8.3 The logistics of using braille format warrant the provision of some extra time for all students accessing the test in this manner, regardless of their proficiency in this medium.
+For braille users, guidelines regarding the provision of extra time are as follows: - writing: 10 minutes per half hour - reading: 15 min per half hour - language conventions: 15 minutes per half hour - numeracy: 20 minutes per half hour.

-• Writing: 10 min/half hour

-Reading: 15 min/half hour